 - Sands Regency Casino Hotel

 Here is more information on the big six – the more “real” Las Vegas-style casino/resorts in Reno.

 Atlantis Casino Resort Spa

-The 60,000 plus square foot casino has 1,500 slot and video poker machines, a sports book, Keno, and a poker room.
+The 64,814 square foot casino has 1,400 slot and video poker machines, all of the normal table games (blackjack, craps, roulette, baccrat, Pai Gow poker, etc.), a sports book, Keno, and a poker room.

-As for the casino, it has 76,000 square feet with all the usual table games.
-There is also Keno and the rare poker room that spreads Stud.
+As for the casino, it has 70,000 square feet with all the usual table games and around 1,000 slots/video poker games and the Caesars Sportsbook.